 Under this new scheme, the criteria for Jobseekers Allowance remains the same, but professional visual artists who are self-employed will be able to have as their primary profession – Visual Artist.
 This has not been recognised in the past and has been difficult to access for artists who are registered as self-employed.
 The new system now makes this easier and artists will no longer have to hide their primary profession so as to access supports.

 You will need to be able to give evidence that you are a professional visual artist.
 An up to date VAI Professional Level Membership Card will be an accepted way to prove that a person is a professional artist.
-The card is not a mandatory condition.
-It facilitates, but, if you prefer to prove your professional status without VAI membership you can do so.
 The reason the VAI Professional Membership Card is accepted is because DSP have recognised that artists must give evidence of meeting professional status criteria when applying to VAI, and will accept membership of the representative body for visual artists in Ireland as proof, rather than the social welfare staff making that assessment.
 Front line officials for Social Welfare are not in a position to assess if an applicant is a professional artist or not and will err on the side of caution.
 This is the reason that they have decided to use the VAI card as valid proof.

 More information on VAI Membership below.

 Artists must be registered with Revenue as self-employed to avail of this scheme.
 If you are registered as self employed you are also eligible for Artist Tax Exemption.
 Many artists have benefited from this scheme.
 It is not always apparent that it can be of benefit to artists, so we recommend taking professional advice and to research thoroughly before making a decision that the exemption is not for you.
 More information on Artist Tax Exemption below.